Alberts69/CWare/README.md

 May 5th 2021 - 1.0.2 - Made some applications a whole lot smoother and less laggy

-May 5th 2021 - 1.1 - I did some tweaking and now it can request access for stuff like downloads folder, etc.
+May 5th 2021 - 1.1 - Access to downloads folder, etc

 May 9th 2021 - V1.2 - CWare now supports Sierra (10.12)!
 This is gonna be the lowest version that it's gonna support.
-As of right now it supports Sierra (10.12) to Big Sur (11.4 Beta 3)
+As of right now it supports Sierra (10.12) to Big Sur (11.5 Beta)

-May 14th - V1.2.1 Bug fixes
+May 14th - V1.2.1 - Bug fixes

+June 2nd - V1.3 - Bug fixes, speed improvements, more application support.